 When only one service is provided in a day, providers should not bill for services performed for less than 8 minutes.
 For any single timed CPT code in the same day measured in 15-minute units, providers bill a single 15-minute unit for treatment greater than or equal to 8 minutes through and including 22 minutes.
 If the duration of a single modality or procedure in a day is greater than or equal to 23 minutes through and including 37 minutes, then 2 units should be billed.

-For example, suppose an occupational therapist states that a therapeutic exercise was performed on three different areas to develop strength and endurance for 38 minutes.
+For example, suppose an occupational therapist states that therapeutic exercises were performed on three different areas to develop strength and endurance for 38 minutes.
 The therapist would report three units for the procedure.

 Healthcare professionals should code based on the time units that equate to the appropriate time.
 The key to occupational therapy medical billing is to understand whether it is a time-based CPT code or an untimed CPT code.